Dollar set for second week of gains as focus turns to Fed - Up News Info

 “The balance of risks point to more weakness in AUD in the near term,” Commonwealth Bank of Australia strategist Joseph Capurso wrote in a client note.

-(Reporting by Ritvik Carvalho; additional reporting by Kevin Buckland in Tokyo; editing by Philippa Fletcher)
+(Reporting by Ritvik Carvalho; additional reporting by Kevin Buckland in Tokyo; editing by Philippa Fletcher and Pravin Char)

 Advertisement